Are you having cooling issues & problems with your Fox Body Mustang? Check out our solutions guide.

-Let me just come right out and say it!
-If your Fox Body Mustang has any engine mods at all, the stock radiator is already over capacity.
+Let me just come right out and say it.
+If your Fox Body Mustang has any engine modifications at all, the stock radiator is already over capacity.
 It is barely adequate for a bone stock engine.
 Every Fox Body on the road really needs a larger radiator.
 Especially if you don’t know the maintenance history of your cooling system.
-Shop our complete line of radiators here: Fox Body Radiators.
-We carry a complete line of factory replacement and aftermarket radiators from brands such as SVE, Ford Racing and Fluidyne.
+We carry a complete line of radiators to fit just about any build or project.

-It's no secret that factory radiator hoses tend to wear and tear over time leaving your motor with weak or leaking hoses.
+It's no secret that factory radiator hoses tend to wear and tear over time.
+A weak radiator hose can be a ticking time bomb that can leave you stranded on the side of the road.
 A leak in your cooling system can eventually cause your motor to overheat over time which will lead to more costly repairs.
-You check out our complete line of replacement hoses here: Fox Body Mustang Radiator Hoses

-The factory cooling fan set up on your Fox Body Mustang is more than adequate to handling the everyday demand of a full-bolt on Stang – especially if you have added an aftermarket radiator.
-When it comes to maintenance on your factory cooling fan, make sure the shroud is in place and fully intact.
+The factory cooling fan set up on your Fox Body Mustang is more than adequate to handle the everyday demand of a full-bolt on Mustang – especially if you have added an aftermarket radiator.
+When it comes to maintenance on your factory fan, make sure the shroud is in place and fully intact.
 Inspect all the fan blades for cracks and damage.
-Do not forget to check the fan clutch for signs of leaking.
-Any signs of residue on the fan clutch means it needs to be replaced.
+Do not forget to check the fan clutch for signs of leaking or damage.
+Any signs of residue on the fan clutch mean it needs to be replaced.

 NOTE: Proper installation of an electric fan should include an upgraded alternator.
 A popular upgrade is a 130 Amp Alternator.
 Check out our complete line of alternator upgrades here: Fox Body Alternators.

-The radiator air deflector is probably one of the most overlooked causes of over heating in most Fox Body Mustangs.
+The lower radiator air deflector is probably one of the most overlooked causes of overheating in most Fox Body Mustangs.
 If this is missing, you'll typically get overheating issues while cruising.
 Having this deflector in place allows proper airflow distribution through the radiator at cruising speeds when the clutch fan is typically not doing much work.

 Luckily this is an easy fix!
 Check out our installation video here: Fox Body Air Deflector Install Video